jrawbits/VisionEval-Wiki-JR/User-Interface-Design.md

+# What's our vision for the GUI/Visualizer?
+  - The scope says transfer the existing RPAT GUI (see below), but that is probably not the best choice for the long term VE project
+  - I suggest we look into client-side web applications like R flexdashboard and maybe shiny (see below) since VE is an R-based framework.

 # Design Questions
+  - We want to avoid desktop application issues such as admin rights, installers, etc.
+  - We want it to be modular - the runner and visualizer are separate but they can cooperate
   - Should we merge the GUI and the Scenario Viewer into one solution?
 Hopefully yes.
   - It should reads various VE settings and config files (INP, GET, SET) to figure out what is in the model setup
   - It should reads the HDF5 output datastore